 Lebanon says it arrests Islamic State suicide attack plotter

-Lebanese authorities have arrested a Lebanese man accused of planning a suicide attack on behalf of Islamic State, state news agency NNA reported on Tuesday.
-The man told police that militants had trained him in north Lebanon and that an Islamic State operative in Iraq had taught him via the Internet to make an explosive belt, NNA reported.
+BEIRUT: Lebanese authorities have arrested a Lebanese man accused of planning a suicide attack on behalf of Islamic State, state news agency NNA said on Tuesday.
+The man told police that militants had trained him in north Lebanon and that an Islamic State operative in Iraq had taught him via the Internet how to make an explosive belt, it said.

 Discussions